Connect with others who understand.

 Celebrate Movement

-The bottom line is that it’s possible to have an exercise routine by taking it step by step — maybe even literally — and listening to your body.
+The bottom line is that it’s possible to have an exercise routine by taking it step by step and listening to your body.
 Be kind to yourself and talk to your neurology provider if challenges come up.
-Remember that even small steps toward being more active are worth celebrating.
+Even small steps toward being more active are worth celebrating.

 All updates must be accompanied by text or a picture.